 Some people suggest that a liveaboard have a boat that is at least 33 feet in length (10 meters).
 And yet, one of the biggest complaints from liveaboards in large vessels is that the maintenance of their large boats is too much and that their boats are too big, and that a smaller boat would have been more desireable.
 My marina has two liveaboards that live happily in their tiny 26 foot sail boats (I can’t stand up straight in them).
 Many liveaboards with multiple heads and staterooms will actually shut down or even dismantle their second heads and unused staterooms to cut down on maintenance or use the space for storage.
 In general… make your own decisions, but most experts suggest that you consider the smallest boat that you’d be happy and comfortable in, particularly if money is an issue.
 Top of page

-Sure.
-Wired amentities such as cable and landline telephone depend on your marina.
-If cable companies provide service to the docks, you can receive a plethora of cable/HDTV channels, high speed internet and possibly even telephone.
+Nonetheless, I still receive questions about wired access.
+Wired amenities such as cable and landline telephone depend on your marina.
+If cable companies provide service to the docks, you can receive a plethora of cable/HDTV channels, high speed internet and even landline telephone.
 However, everything can also be wireless these days, and many marinas even offer wireless high speed internet (some even offer this for free).
-Cell phones are a popular replacement to the landline phone.
 Also, a cell phone with a data plan can act as a modem providing you with mobile wireless internet service.
 TV can be received via antenna or satallite dish, mounted on the dock or deck (dock mounting requires the marina’s consent).

 With AC power, everything that requires power can be brought aboard.
 A few cautionary notes however.
 A boat is limited space.
 Smaller/fewer pieces of gear are better.
 Try not to bring aboard gear that can’t be stowed properly and safely.
 Boats move and things fall over.
 Consider all-in-one solutions, such as loading CDs and DVDs to hard drives and portable multimedia and MP3 players to move CDs and DVDs and other things that take up lots of space overboard.
 Use CD/DVD storage books and get rid of or store the cases.
 Consider car stereos over rack stereos and boom boxes for space and durability.
 I have a flat computer screen (and a laptop) that doubles as a TV, but some liveaboards are using car DVD players very effectively (even for tv with a separate tv tuner).
 In my boat, everything (including TV/audio/computer) runs on 12 volts off of compact pieces of equipment.